altescy/pdpcli/README.md

 PdpCLI automatically detects a suitable data reader / writer based on the file name.
 If you need to use the other data reader / writer, add `reader` or `writer` configs to `config.yml`.
 The following config is an exmaple to use SQL data reader.
-SQL reader fetches records from the specified database and convert them to pandas DataFrame.
+SQL reader fetches records from the specified database and converts them into a pandas DataFrame.
 ```yaml
 reader:
     type: sql
     dsn: postgres://${env:POSTGRES_USER}:${env:POSTGRES_PASSWORD}@your.posgres.server/your_database
 ```
-The config file is interpreted by [OmegaConf](https://omegaconf.readthedocs.io/e), so `${env:...}` is interpolated by an environment variable.
+The config file is interpreted by [OmegaConf](https://omegaconf.readthedocs.io/e), so `${env:...}`s are interpolated by environment variables.

 Prepare yuor SQL file `query.sql` to fetch data from the database:
 ```sql